kubernetes-study-guide/Kubernetes-Study-Guide/08_networking_basics/networking_basics.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

 These are virtual network interfaces that exists as part of the pod.
 These same network interfaces are actually attached to all the containers in the pod at the same time.
-Because of that, it means that, from cntr-centos container you can reach the cntr-httpd via either of these interfaces ip address:
+Because of that, it means that, from cntr-centos container you can reach the cntr-httpd via the localhost ip address, or the pod's ip address:

 ```bash
 [root@pod-centos /]# curl http://127.0.0.1